-By the time the humble spud or apple reaches your supermarket shelf from its trek from the farm, it could be up to three weeks old, due to storage times, days waiting for freighting in trucks, sitting in the open air at wholesale markets, transportation to distribution centers and then to individual supermarkets.
-Then there is the shelf time waiting until the customer selects it, for purchase.
+By the time the humble spud or apple reaches your supermarket shelf from its trek from the farm, it could be up to three weeks old, due to storage times: days waiting for freighting in trucks, sitting in the open air at wholesale markets, transportation to distribution centres and then to individual supermarkets.
+Then, there is the shelf time waiting until the customer selects it, for purchase.

 It doesn’t help the consumer or the farmer.

-We have come to expect produce to be available year round, but this comes at a cost in terms of nutritional content and quality.
-Some fruits that grow naturally in warmer/colder climates have been genetically modified to lengthen the growing season.
-In the 1970-‘s a range of foods were genetically modified to ensure a longer shelf life, or make fresh crops more resistant to pesticide attack in the non-optimal growing months.
+We have come to expect produce to be available year-round, but this comes at a cost in terms of nutritional content and quality.
+Some fruits that grow naturally in warmer/colder climates have been genetically modified to lengthen their growing season.
+In the 1970-‘s, a range of foods were genetically modified to ensure they had a longer shelf life or to make fresh crops more resistant to pesticide attack in the non-optimal growing months.
 Food quality has changed.